lake-wg/psk/draft-ietf-lake-edhoc-psk.md

    * CIPHERTEXT_3A = PLAINTEXT_3A XOR KEYSTREAM_3A

-* CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in {{Section 5.2 and Section 5.3 of RFC9528}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in {{Section 5.2 of RFC9528}}, plaintext PLAINTEXT_3B and the following parameters as input:
+* CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in {{Sections 5.2 and 5.3 of RFC9528}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in {{Section 5.2 of RFC9528}}, plaintext PLAINTEXT_3B and the following parameters as input:

   - protected = h''
   - external_aad = << ID_CRED_PSK, TH_3, CRED_I, CRED_R >>